“The scenic atmosphere of ZED evokes the pinnacle of the High

 deploy and retract as needed.

-The theater is quite unique as it is the first permanent Cirque du
+The theater was quite unique as it was the first permanent Cirque du

 Soleil Theater outside of North America (they're either located in Las